cecibaldoni/PKM-workshop/README.md

 ### **1. View the Slides**
 - Option 1: Download the `PKMslides.pdf` file for a quick overview of the slides
-- Option 2: Open `PKMslides.html` in your browser to view the interactive presentation
+- Option 2: Go to https://cecibaldoni.quarto.pub/pkm-workshop to see the interactive presentation in yourr browser
 - Option 3: Clone the repository and open the `PKMslides.qmd` file using Quarto
   - Run `quarto render` in the repository directory to generate the presentation